-- LTC timecode reader and generator converts 24 Fps to 30 Fps and re-times the timecode to the output video - Built in signal generator to aid in verifying signal path during installation - Selectable outputs on loss of input video blue or black with or without characters, or pass input - Control from Evertz KeyLog TRACKERTM version 3.0 or later using RS-232 or Ethernet connection (Ethernet control not implemented at time of writing) - Multiple units can be ganged together using Ethernet provides a simple way of configuring multiple units (e.g. multi- camera applications) to the same settings - Control from integrated front panel using On screen display menus for stand alone applications - Configurable virtual slate uses double height character windows to enhance visibility of important information
+- LTC timecode reader and generator converts 24 Fps to 30 Fps and re-times the timecode to the output video - Built in signal generator to aid in verifying signal path during installation - Selectable outputs on loss of input video blue or black with or without characters, or pass input - Control from Evertz KeyLog TRACKERTM version 3.01 or later using RS-232 or Ethernet connection - Multiple units can be ganged together using Ethernet provides a simple way of configuring multiple units (e.g. multi- camera applications) to the same settings - Control from integrated front panel using On screen display menus for stand alone applications - Configurable virtual slate uses double height character windows to enhance visibility of important information - Three user programmable text character windows and over 30 character displays to display VANC data.